Skip to main content

 Get the word out

 Any migration lives and dies by how the whole process is communicated to the people it impacts.
-From planning and prepping through to testing and migrating, it’s vital the right people are consulted and kept in the loop about how their work will be impacted at every stage.
+From planning and prepping through to testing and migrating, the right people must be consulted and kept in the loop about how their work will be impacted at every stage.
 Once you’ve got timelines and task owners sorted, let everyone know what’s going to happen and when.

 Some things to include in your internal communications: